-One of the calculations we’ve come up with over the last year or so that kind of helps you wrap your mindset around where should you be putting that money and when should you actually stop is just something that I call your max CPL, your max cost per lead.
+One of the calculations we’ve come up with over the last year or so that kind of helps you wrap your mindset around where you should be putting that money and when you should stop is just something that I call your max CPL, your max cost per lead.

 In this short video, I’m going to walk you through this really, really simple calculation.
-In under three minutes, you’re going to be able to figure out your ceiling for the max amount you should be paying for leads.
+In under three minutes, you’ll be able to figure out your ceiling for the max amount you should be paying for leads.

 How to Calculate Max Cost Per Lead